Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 The reason why my efforts were failing was that I focused more on changing things that were beyond my control.
 Our ego creates a false belief that hiding our real emotions will keep us secure.

-That’s why we keep suppressing are feelings and emotions, and put up a facade, a falsely brave front, thinking it will keep us safe.
+That’s why we keep suppressing our feelings and emotions, and put up a facade, a falsely brave front, thinking it will keep us safe.
 We powerfully project our grandiosity to hide that scared inner child within us.

 The inner child within me was always crying for help, and I was constantly ignoring it.
 That’s when a great realization hit me that how can I expect love from others when I don’t even know how to love myself.